 The methods intrigued me and I began to research them.
 The Israeli Point Shooting Method (pistol) begins with sort of Sumo wrestler stance, which I ruled out as attracting unnecessary attention, counterproductive for lateral movement and impractical for my age and purposes.
 I also thought it looked silly as hell.

-The Mossad Draw does away with this and I developed a simplified version of it.
-As is usually the case, someone else already experimented with it.
-This guy does a comparison video between a conventional draw, and what is essentially my adaptation of the Mossad Draw.
+This guy does a comparison video between a conventional draw, and what essentially became my adaptation of the Mossad Draw.

 Are there disadvantages?
 Sure.
 I wouldn’t recommend this technique with a Beretta 92/M9 or any other pistol having a similar safety.
 It requires two hands to get the gun firing.
 I don’t see it as a replacement for carrying the pistol fully loaded.
 It is just another tool in the toolkit.
 Frankly, I was surprised at how well it worked.